NZabik/Forum-javascript/README.md

 ## Figma
 [Link to the figma](https://www.figma.com/file/rDfLqovjY21cNtzpJlEqeD/Forum-%C3%A9valuation-10%2F2023?type=design&node-id=3%3A41&mode=design&t=57OIpgu6kwzvkLuN-1)

-Il y a 3 pages dans Figma, une pour chaque format.
+There are 3 pages in Figma, one for each format.

 ## Site